makkes/trello-controller/README.md

 # Trello Controller

-This repository hosts a Kubernetes controller reflecting application workloads on a specific Trello board for simple insight.
+A Kubernetes controller reflecting application workloads on a specific Trello board for simple insight into their health.

 ## Prerequisites